thecyberworld/subscout/README.md

 ## 🛡️ License

-port-scanner is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+subdomain-finder is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Support